Return to Index

 - Limiting high-fat and high-fiber foods

-- Avoid medicines that delay gastric emptying.
-Some medicines may keep your stomach from emptying properly.
-These include narcotic pain medicines, calcium channel blockers, and some antidepressants.
-Keep a list of all the medicines you are taking and share this list with your doctor.
-Make sure you talk to your doctor before stopping any medicines.
+- Avoid medications that delay gastric emptying.
+These include opioids, calcium channel blockers, and some antidepressants.
+Keep a list of all the medications you are taking and share this list with your doctor.
+Make sure you talk to your doctor before stopping any medications.

 - Reviewer: Daus Mahnke, MD